-The chancellor, University of Illinois at Springfield, and vice president, University of Illinois, recommends approval of the student health insurance rate for Academic Year 2020-2021.
-The student health insurance rate, combined with the student health service fee, provide financial support for the health care programs that are tailored to meet the needs of the students at the university.
+(22) The chancellor, University of Illinois at Springfield, and vice president, University of Illinois, recommends approval of the student health insurance rate for Academic Year 2020-2021.
+The student health insurance rate, combined with the student health service fee, provide financial support for the health-care programs that are tailored to meet the needs of the students at the university.
 Students may choose not to participate in the student health insurance program by providing evidence of comparable insurance coverage from other sources.
-Attached is a summary of the student health program coverage.
+Attached is a summary of the student health program coverage (on file with the secretary).